romainPrignon/dotfiles/.prompts/rewrite.prompt.md

-REWRITE the selected module/package/component/class/method/function FOLLOWING user's instructions in addition to:

-- do not change any signatures
+---
+mode: 'agent'
+tools: ['editFiles']
+description: 'Rewrite the selected code'
+---

+Rewrite the selected code.
+If necessary, change the semantic and behaviour of the code.

+## flags legend:
-- do not introduce any breaking change
+--plan: generate a plan first. do not edit any files